Audit log

 Available on all plans for trust events; on Growth and Multi-Practice plans for the full activity log.
 Each row includes its cryptographic seal so log integrity can be verified after download.

-Trigger from Utilities → Activity log → Export → CSV (or Matter → Activity → Export for a single matter).
+Trigger from Utilities → Activity log → Export → CSV.
 Exports are scoped to your firm and respect your team's access rules.
+Per-matter exports are not currently available from the Audit Trail tab; export from the firm-wide page and use the resource filter for matter-scoped reports.

-CaseFlow can forward audit events to your firm's security platform in real time.
-We support:
+CaseFlow can forward audit events to your firm's security platform.
+Two modes are available:

 - Splunk (via HTTP Event Collector)

-This is one of the more differentiated capabilities in legal practice management.
-Among the major platforms in this category (Clio, MyCase, PracticePanther, Smokeball, CosmoLex), none currently ship a documented native integration with the security tools used by enterprise law firms.
+This kind of native integration with enterprise security tooling is uncommon in legal practice management.
+Among the major platforms in this category (Clio, MyCase, PracticePanther, Smokeball, CosmoLex), none currently ship a documented native integration with Splunk, Datadog, or the other security platforms used by enterprise law firms.

 Compliance mapping